Forfeiture of Leases

 These notes are written by James Brenan of Cubism Law as general guidance.
 They are not a substitute for proper advice on the specific facts of any situation.
 No responsibility is accepted for decisions taken without first obtaining specific advice from retained solicitors.

-- to levy distress through a certificated bailiff in respect of commercial rent arrears, which is particularly useful where the tenant holds valuable stock; this may also be possible against a sub-tenant under section 6 of the Law of Distress (Amendment) Act 1908.
+- exercise the Commercial Rent Arrears Recovery process through a certificated bailiff, which is particularly useful where the tenant holds valuable stock; this may also be possible against a sub-tenant.

-- to claim against an ordinary guarantor or surety, and
+- claim against an ordinary guarantor or surety, and

-This is the first matter your solicitor will consider.
 Usually, you must rely on a forfeiture clause in the lease.
-Relevant aspects of the forfeiture clause are as follows: -
+Relevant aspects of the forfeiture clause are as follows:

 - how many days rent must be unpaid